judka-uriel/uriel-book/uriel_en.md

-The “plague of the 21st century” was sent as a trial, so that the struggle against the pandemic's consequences would help humanity unite against a common danger that must be overcome jointly by the whole world.
+The “plague of the 21st century” was sent as a trial, so that the struggle against the pandemic's consequences would help humanity unite against a common threat that must be overcome jointly by the whole world.
 The coronavirus epidemic was a trial to test whether people are capable of accepting voluntary self-restrictions for the sake of society's welfare — it was necessary to observe precautionary measures to prevent the disease from spreading to the